matejpopovski/Poker-Game/README.md

     </tr>
 </table>

 In this poker game, Player 1 and Player 2 each receive 2 cards, while three community cards are dealt on the table.
+In contrast to traditional Texas Hold'em poker, where the dealer places five community cards on the table, this variation features only three cards, resulting in reduced odds of forming a strong hand.
 The player with the better hand wins the game, and you can immediately play another round with a simple click anywhere on the screen.

 ## Features